Tom-Nagy/boutique-ado/README.md

 Research prove that plants and natural elements provide a positive impact on people increasing well-being and productivity.
 This creates a market opportunity for helping customers improving their workspace and home.
 At the same time, the e-commerce market is expanding with more people using the web to get what they need every day.

 In response to this demand, **What You Need** online shop offers a wide variety of plants.
-From the most delicate plants to the most indestructible, you will find what you need today!
+From the most delicate plants to the most indestructible.
+Customer can browse the website catalog by sorting or searching for specific categories, deals and plants.
+Registered and logged in customer will benefit of the full functionalities of the website including save items into a wishlist, ratings products and leaving reviews as well as reviewing their past order and making request about an order their orders with ease and confidence and accessing community accessible only plants.
+So get what you need today!

 ### Developer and Business Goals